Do individuals have the right to access their personal information?

 - the controller’s contact information;

-- the responsibilities of the individuals who will process the data; and,
+- the responsibilities of the individuals who will process the data;

 - the employee’s rights as it relates to their data.